farooqkz/chooj/README.md

 ### What does work so far?

  - Login process with password works(manually or by scanning a QR code)
  - Chatting works in all rooms.
-Partially, however.
+Sending text and voice is supported.
+You can view incoming text, voice and photos.
  - Voice call partially works.
  - Very experimental and unreliable push notification support which you can enable it in Settings
  - The Cow says "Please wait" to you kindly :))